fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 print(message)
 ```

-Note that `_` functions as a default.
+Note that `_` indicates we don't care about the value.

-> Expressions evaluate to a value that can either be assigned to a value or returned.
-> Statements do not evaluate to a value.
+Effectively `_ => ...` serves as the default case.

+#### switch exercise

-Solve the following exercises with either a switch-statement.
+See if you can solve the following small exercise with either a
+switch-statement or expression.

-Imagine you have an API that returns day of week as an `int`.
+Imagine you have an API that returns day of week as a `int`.
-The numeric values follows
+The numeric values follow
 [DayOfWeek](https://docs.oracle.com/javase/8/docs/api/java/time/DayOfWeek.html)
 definition in Java.
 Write a simple function that takes a day of the week as input and returns